A Holi party for the unHoli

 Even though your friends might look like innocent and sweet, there’s a high chance that they’re all concocting an evil plan in their heads to dunk you in a water bucket.
 But before your waterboarding nightmares come true, distract them by playing this game of bhang shot roulette.

 Tweak tip: Even after all’s been said and done, there’s always the possibility that your best friend’s new boyfriend — or your best friend herself — decides to launch a missile of water balloons and gulaal at you.
-As much as you want to intimately acquaint them with the buzzing end of a taser, you must remember that you love them, and assault is a punishable offence.
+As much as you want to acquaint them intimately with the buzzing end of a taser, you must remember that you love them, and assault is a punishable offence.
 For moments like these, have an emergency kit — Mr Clean Magic eraser for stubborn gulaal marks on your wall, and a post-Holi skin and haircare box — at the ready to help you swim through your losses.